By Maniza Naqvi

 And till then it's this coffee thing?

 Yup.
-Its time to change their tastes around here—Change of empire change of beverage of choice for the natives.
-That’s what I think.
-Hey maybe ---Come to think of it I’ll look into buying some of the slopes in Swat valley they may be going cheap, now that we’ve got our minions clearing out the land for us.
+It's time to change their tastes around here—Change of empire change of beverage of choice for the natives.
+That's what I think.
+Hey maybe —Come to think of it I'll look into buying some of the slopes in Swat valley they may be going cheap, now that we've got our minions clearing out the land for us.
 I could grow coffee there.
-Maybe—I’ll come along with you when you head out for your humanitarian visit tomorrow?
+Maybe—I'll come along with you when you head out for your humanitarian visit tomorrow?
 Have a look see myself, do a little reccy for real estate.
-What d’ya say?
+Root around for property.
+What d'ya say?
 Yes?

 No. So you're calling it quits?

 You bet.
-After buying as many rugs as I possibly could lay out, fold, roll up, stack, give away—after becoming an expert in kilims—and tribal carpets—After filing reports, networking —showing around the umpteenth visiting Stateside big wig on his fact finding mission---After making up stories, to fit their needs, I should say our needs and strong arming the big muckimucks around here---after all that well then—it came time to go.
+After buying as many rugs as I possibly could lay out, fold, roll up, stack, give away—and after becoming an expert in kilims—and tribal carpets—and after filing reports, networking —showing around the umpteenth visiting Stateside big wig on his fact finding mission—After making up stories, to fit their needs, I should say our needs and strong arming the big muckimucks around here—after all that and then some—well then—it came time to go.

-This is the place I’ve helped make into what it is—this is the place that I’m someone in.
-I’ve been here, now how long?
+Just told ya.
+This is the place I've helped make into what it is—this is the place that I'm someone in.
+I count here, I've grown accustom to it and it to me.
+I've been here, now how long?

 Twenty nine years—

 Exactly!
+Give or take the mismatch in the Andes.
+Yeah.
+Wow.
 That long huh?
 Half of this country's existence almost: as Pakistan.
-I’ve gotten pretty used to people asking me to save them.
+I've gotten pretty used to people asking me to save them.
 Please Mr. Stanley save us!
 Getting that from pretty important people is heady stuff, let me tell you—Generals—Presidents—Prime Ministers!
 Well I felt responsible.
 Heck, I still do!
+Yeah it gives me a high—a buzz a real upper in the morning.
+It's my daily fix.
 And I decided to stay.

 I know what you mean.

-Fact finding missions—god those are the worst—aren’t they?
-Ridiculous—comedy if they weren’t so dangerous.
-Everything one of those fact finders sees becomes a defining fact—every person he meets becomes an important resource person, providing important data points—to be magnified and extrapolated to whole populations—everything noticed no matter how trivial becomes a feature of the country—They’ll sit in their bullet proof cars—yammering on about their gardens in DC, their hotel rooms, the airport business and first class lounges and their upgrades—until they are interrupted by “another fact” which catches their attention as it flashes by along the roadside— which they file away immediately to generalize and extrapolate onto the whole country in their fact finding report.
-Spending exactly forty-eight hours in bleary jetlag in three spots close to Islamabad usually all three in luxury hotels and perhaps another as a photo op with the natives---makes them an expert on the country.
+Fact finding missions—god those are the worst—aren't they?
+Ridiculous—comedy if they weren't so dangerous.
+Everything one of those fact finders sees becomes a defining fact—every person he meets becomes an important resource person, no matter who, no matter how briefly met, no matter how stupid, nope that person becomes important, providing important data points—to be magnified and extrapolated to whole populations—everything noticed no matter how trivial becomes a feature of the country—They'll sit in their bullet proof cars—yammering on about their gardens in DC, their hotel rooms, the airport business and first class lounges and their upgrades—until they are interrupted by “another fact” which catches their attention as it flashes by along the roadside— which they file away immediately to generalize and extrapolate onto the whole country in their fact finding report.
+Spending exactly forty-eight hours in bleary jetlag in three spots close to Islamabad usually all three in luxury hotels and perhaps another as a photo op with the natives—makes them an expert on the country.

 Now don't be so harsh.
 You've been quite the fact maker yourself.